-I have read numerous books, and I have watched many documentaries.
-Here are the resources that have influenced my approach to eating the most.
+I have read numerous books and watched many documentaries.
+Here are the resources that have influenced me the most.

 Michael Greger, MD, FACLM is a physician, New York Times best-selling author, teacher and international speaker.
 He is licensed as a general practitioner specializing in clinical nutrition and is a founding member and Fellow of the American College of Lifestyle Medicine.
 I often refer to his website NutritionFacts.org for science-based nutrition guidance.
-I also enjoyed reading his book How Not To Die.
+I also enjoyed reading his books How Not To Die and How Not To Diet.
 He shares valuable information in a clear and accessible manner.

 Jeff Novick, MS, RD, LD, LN is a dietitian who promotes a “common-sense approach to healthful living.”
 I met Mr. Novick when I attended a Farm To Forks Immersion Weekend in Hudson, NY in 2012.
 His fast-food cooking demonstration made a lasting impression – this was when I realized preparing healthy meals can be quick and easy.
 His approach to reading food labels is also very helpful.

 Joel Fuhrman, MD is a family physician, researcher,

 T. Colin Campbell, MS, PhD is a renowned nutrition, biochemistry, and toxicology research scientist.
 His book The China Study – based on a comprehensive twenty-year research project with the same name – explores the relationship between diet and the risk of developing disease.
 I was convinced to give up dairy products after I learned Dr. Campbell was essentially able to turn cancer growth on and off in rats by adjusting the amount of milk protein in their diet.
 His second book Whole explains how a "reductionist mindset" has influenced nutritional science and how/why the sum of whole foods is greater than their parts.